jsreport/jsreport/README.md

 ##Roadmap

-1. Improving jsreport codebase - extract whole rendering process into a separate lightweight package that could be easier used in node.js applications
-2. Improving stability and documentation to reach release 1.0
+We are currently planning next development, some of these features we have in mind..

-3. Thinking about end user drag and drop designer..
+- drag and drop designer
+- improved statistics extension with logs from failed requests
+- all templates wide scripts
+- code completion for templating engines based on sample data

 **Missing a feature?
 Submit a feature request.**

 ## License

-Copyright (c) 2014 Jan Blaha &lt;jan.blaha at hotmail.com&gt;
+Copyright (c) 2015 Jan Blaha &lt;jan.blaha at hotmail.com&gt;

 This library is free software; you can redistribute it and/or